-May Allah give you the best of this world and the next and make you a coolness for your parents’ eyes.
+May Allah give you the best of this world and the next.

 [Ustadha] Shazia Ahmad